popham/gulp-dust-render/README.md

 /*
  * Memoize the partials for dust to use later.
 Beware of name
- * collisions--another module that memoizes more partials can clobber these
+ * collisions--another module that memoizes additional partials can clobber
- * ones.
+ * these ones.
  */
 require('precompiled/blob');